Mowbray Cricket Club

 Mowbray Cricket Club (MCC), also known as Mowbray Eagles, is a cricket team which represents the northern suburbs of Launceston in the Northern Tasmanian Cricket Association grade cricket competition, in the Australian state of Tasmania.

 There is evidence of a cricket club in the Mowbray district as early as 1922.
-The current Mowbray cricket club was established in 1955 and has a history of nurturing outstanding Tasmanian talent including Australian representatives, Ricky Ponting and Greg Campbell, as well as Tasmanian Tigers representatives dating back to the 1950s.
+The current Mowbray cricket club was established in 1955 and has a history of nurturing outstanding Tasmanian talent including Australian representatives, Ricky Ponting and Greg Campbell, as well as Tasmanian representatives dating back to the 1950s.

-In 1998-99, Mowbray CC became the first club in NTCA history to win Premierships from 1st to 4th grade in a single season.
+The Mowbray club won the First Grade premiership in its debut season, 1955-56.
+In 1998-99, Mowbray became the first club in NTCA history to win Premierships from 1st to 4th grade in a single season (the four grades at the time being 1st, 2nd, 3rd & Under 16).
+The club's most recent success came in the 2025-26 season, winning the Cricket North T20 pennant.